15 Best Practices for Manufacturers to Help Improve Inventory Management

 - Spreadsheets are static: They don’t let you make corrections or adjustments on the fly.

-- No overview: They cannot give you an overview of your company’s entire inventory.
+- No comprehensive overview: They cannot give you an overview of your company’s entire inventory.

 - Spreadsheets do not improve communication among stakeholders: In fact, they often do the opposite, creating information silos depending on which spreadsheet is owned by which department.